dss-extensions/dss_capi/Version8/README.txt

 Changes this version
 ====================
+- Bug in Yprim formation for 1-ph and 2-ph delta-connected capacitors fixed.
+Fix to user-specified NormAmps and EmergAmps for capacitors, which were always being overridden with default values.
+Pending to check for same issues on Reactors.
 - Variant-like interfaces updated to pointers to faciltiate its adoption cross platform and to match the Cpp version.
 - Fixes losses in UPFC model, there was a bug introduced several years ago when trying to redefine losses based on residual currents.
 - CapControl updated with control mode Follow, in this mode the capacitor activation depends on the value of a given loadshape (ControlSignal).